NYT92/hanimedesktop/README.md

 # Hanime Desktop

-[NOTICE] Our Backend domain is working...
+[NOTICE] Since the new API v5.0 is out, watch page will no longer work because /getVideo/player is deprecated.

 HanimeDesktop Build With Electron Nuxt.